mahlenmorris/VCVRack/README.md

 A trigger to the Input or a Button press adds one to the count of accumulated TRIGGER events.
 If that count now equals LIMIT, then BLOWN will emit a short trigger.
+#### UNTRIGGER Input and Button
+If the fuse is not currently blown, then a trigger to the Input or a Button press **subtracts** one from the count of accumulated TRIGGER events.
 #### RESET Input and Button
 A trigger to the Input or a Button press resets the count of accumulated TRIGGER events to zero.